HP ENVY 6555e Printer Review

 0

 The HP ENVY 6555e is an inkjet all-in-one printer designed for home use.
-It has a two-cartridge system with one black and one tri-color cartridge.
+It features a two-cartridge system, comprising one black and one tri-color cartridge.
 It uses the HP 68 ink cartridges and is compatible with the high-yield HP 68e EvoMore Black ink cartridge.
 Connectivity options include Wi-Fi, Wi-Fi Direct, and USB, as well as support for Apple AirPrint and Mopria Print Service.
 It has an ADF-equipped flatbed scanner; however, it doesn't support duplex scanning.

-This printer belongs to the belongs to the HP ENVY 6500e series of all-in-ones.
-All variants in this series are identical in features and performance; the model number simply changes slightly depending on the region and retailer.
+This printer belongs to the HP ENVY 6500e series of all-in-ones.
+All variants in this series are identical in terms of features and performance; the model number changes slightly depending on the region and retailer.
 See the Differences Between Variants section for more details.

 Our Verdict

-The HP ENVY 6555e is okay for family use.
-It produces high-quality documents; however, its slow printing speed means you'll have to wait if you have a large print load or are sharing the printer with multiple people.
-Also, while the ink cartridges are relatively inexpensive, they run out quickly and will require frequent replacement, resulting in high recurring costs.
+The HP ENVY 6555e is okay for home use.
+It's a small printer that's easy to store and produces high-quality documents; however, its slow printing speed means you'll have to wait if you have a large print load or are sharing the printer with multiple people.
+Additionally, although the ink cartridges are relatively inexpensive, they tend to run out quickly, necessitating frequent replacement and resulting in high recurring costs.
 This printer can produce very detailed photos, but it tends to over-brighten images, and its color accuracy is poor.
-You can connect to the printer via Wi-Fi or USB, and there's support for Apple AirPrint and Mopria Print Service, so it's easily accessible to all household members on various devices.
+You can connect to the printer via Wi-Fi or USB, and it supports Apple AirPrint and Mopria Print Service, making it easily accessible to all household members on various devices.

 Pros